NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ### File metadata

-After uploading a file to cloud storage, you can obtain file's metadata by calling `GetFileMetadata` method.
+After uploading a file to cloud storage, you can obtain the file's metadata by calling `GetFileMetadata` method.

 ![](images/firebase/cloud-storage/CloudStorageGetFileMetadata.png)

-Successful callback returns metadata object reference, which you can use to retrieve metadata properties, for a full list of properties refer to [this section](https://firebase.google.com/docs/storage/android/file-metadata#file_metadata_properties).
+Successful callback returns metadata object reference, which you can use to retrieve metadata properties, for a full list of properties, refer to [this section](https://firebase.google.com/docs/storage/android/file-metadata#file_metadata_properties).

 You can update file metadata at any time after the file is uploaded by using `UpdateFileMetadata` method.

 ![](images/firebase/cloud-storage/CloudStorageUpdateFileMetadata.png)

-First you need to create a `NewStorageMetadataValues` object, and after that set all the metadata properties needed.
-For the list of all the properties that can be set you can refer to [this section](https://firebase.google.com/docs/reference/android/com/google/firebase/storage/StorageMetadata.Builder#public-method-summary).
+First, you need to create a `NewStorageMetadataValues` object, and after that set all the metadata properties needed.
+For the list of all the properties that can be set, you can refer to [this section](https://firebase.google.com/docs/reference/android/com/google/firebase/storage/StorageMetadata.Builder#public-method-summary).

 !> Method `SetContentLanguage` accepts language abbreviations consisting of two letters, we weren't able to find the exact list, but most of [ISO 639-1 Language Codes](http://www.mathguide.de/info/tools/languagecode.html) work.